koddsson/cooking/Coconut Dhal.md

 # Coconut Dhal
 ## Ingredients
-- 150g Wholemeal Flour
+- 150g wholemeal flour
-- ½ unit(s) Vegetable Stock Pot
+- ½ unit(s) vegetable stock pot
-- 150g Red Split Lentils
+- 150g red split lentils
-- 100ml Coconut Milk
+- 100ml coconut milk
-- 2 Garlic Clove
+- 2 garlic clove
-- 1 Onion
+- 1 onion
 - 1 nob ginger
 - 1 red chilli
 - 1 tbsp curry powder
 - 1 bag spinach
 - 1 tbsp desiccated coconut
-- ½ bunch Coriander
+- ½ bunch coriander

 ## Instructions
 1. Put all but 2 tbsp of the flour into a high sided bowl with a good pinch of salt.
 Tip: You need 2 tbsp to dust your work surface later.
 Very gradually add the water (amount specified in the ingredient list) into your flour whilst you mix it with your hands.
 Keep mixing and adding until you have a soft (not soggy!) dough.